Maserati GranTurismo new car review

 10 Second Review

-Maserati says a fresh chapter in its history begins with this second generation GranTurismo coupe.
-It still comes with charismatic combustion power, but now there's also the option of a full-electric Folgore version which will open up an entirely new market for the company.
+Maserati says a fresh chapter in its history began with this second generation GranTurismo coupe.
+It still comes with charismatic combustion power, but there's also the option of a full-electric Folgore version which has opened up an entirely new market for the company.
 This GranTurismo is what Maserati calls 'the pillar of its brand'.
-It just got a whole lot more desirable.
+And it's very desirable.

 + More